-- Disengage the drive shaft sprocket

-- Loosen the bolts (3) on the outer bearing mounts.

-- Rotate the drive shaft and clutch to dis-engage the drive sprocket from the wheel drive chain.

-- Tighten the bearing bolts.

-- Remove the double row chain connector.
+- Disengage the drive shaft sprocket - Loosen the bolts (3) on the outer bearing mounts. - Rotate the drive shaft and clutch to dis-engage the drive sprocket from the wheel drive chain. - Tighten the bearing bolts. - Remove the double row chain connector and chain.

-- Remove the double row chain (4).

-Check the One Way Clutch (1)
+Check The One Way Clutch (1)